 In Valletta, the capital and fortified UNESCO World Heritage Site city, the Palazzo Citta Valletta Apartments are highly rated by those who've stayed there.
 The 17th century palace has been remodeled into apartments and has a free airport shuttle.
 For seafront luxury check out the Grand Hotel Excelsior on the waterfront.
 Less expensive are the apartments in the Grand Harbour Hotel near the harbor.

-For other places to stay, check out the search box below, which will allow you to compare prices from several top lodging sites.
+For other places to stay, check out the search box below.

 Travel Guides & Travel Tips